kyoran/DMR/README.md

-# DM3DP: A Decomposed Multi-Modal Markov Decision Process for Visuomotor Reinforcement Learning
+# Decomposed Representations for RGB and Event Fusion in Visual Reinforcement Learning

 ## 1st.
 Install environment from scratch